 …unintermitted danger of being consumed with them all in a conflagration kindled by a torch in the same hands which on the 17th.
 Of June lighted the fires of Charlestown — I saw with my own eyes those fires, and heard Britannia’s thunders in the Battle of Bunker’s hill.

 Even on the day after the battle, Abigail Adams couldn’t eat, drink or sleep because of the noise of the cannon.
 In her letter, she promised her husband she’d take refuge at his brother’s if their friends warned her of danger.

 Two days later she picked up her pen again.

 I have been so much agitated that I have not been able to write since Sabbeth day.
 When I say that ten thousand reports are passing vague & uncertain as the wind I believe I speak the Truth.

-She knew one thing.
-Their dear friend Dr. Joseph Warren perished in the Battle of Bunker Hill.
-John Quincy Adams remembered her crying.
+She had another reason for getting upset by the battle.
+The family’s dear friend Dr. Joseph Warren perished in the fight.
+John Quincy Adams remembered his mother crying.

 …witnessed the tears of my mother and mingled with them my own, at the fall of Warren a dear friend of my father, and a beloved Physician to me.
 He had been our family physician and surgeon, and had saved my fore finger from amputation under a very bad fracture.